jelopz/ProcessingGame/README.md

 TODO:

-1. Make player 2 a circle instead of a square.
-That is, make player 2 a human while player 1 is a tank.
-Small circle, big square?
-2. Add a third player.   - One all knowing player vs team of 2
+1. Add a third player.   - One all knowing player vs team of 2
-3. Add extra functionality to team of 2.
+2. Add extra functionality to team of 2.

   a) Wards/flairs that light up a portion of the screen.
 This lets you know where the oppenent is or is not.

   b) Maybe one person has a more powerful machinegun while the other has the ability to heal.
-4. More classes?
+3. More classes?
 Check out Evolve for more potential ideas.

 Known bugs: